lumixen/esphome-hlink-ac/README.md

 ## Overview

-This component is designed to control compatible Hitachi AC units using the serial H-Link protocol.
+This component is designed to control compatible Hitachi air conditioners using the serial H-Link protocol.
 It serves as a replacement for proprietary cloud-based [SPX-WFGXX cloud adapters](https://www.hitachiaircon.com/ranges/iot-apps-controllers/ac-wifi-adapter-aircloud-home), enabling native Home Assistant climate integration through ESPHome.
-Tested with Hitachi RAK-25PEC AC unit.
+Tested with Hitachi RAK-25PEC AC.

 ## H-link protocol